Must-Read Books About Screen Time, Social Media, and the Mental Health of Kids and Teens

 Your son just attacked you like a rabid werewolf when you asked him to turn off “Minecraft.”
 Yup, I’ve been there.
-Here are the books that are ready to help.
+Here are the best parenting books about screen time that are ready to help.

-These are my picks for 5 best parenting books about screen time.
+These are my top 7 picks.
 (More to come as I make my way through a large stack!)
-Each book has a different take, but they all have great info and advice on how we all got here, and how to get back to a balanced life without screen addiction or tantrums.
+Each book has a different take, but they all have great info and advice on how we got here, and how to get back to a balanced life without screen addiction or tantrums.

 In the mid-1990s, there was an entire class at Stanford University, alma mater to most of the tech titans, that taught how digital devices and apps could use behavioral psychology to alter human behavior.
 A.k.a, turning your child’s phone or iPad into a slot machine.
 This class is “now colloquially referred to as the ‘Facebook class.'”
 Dr. Freed writes, “Where did Fogg’s deciples go after the class was over?
 Many entered Silicon Valley industry, applied his methods, and cashed in.”